AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: The Proposed AnomaMind

-\paragraph{\textbf{Coarse Evidence Acquisition}} The workflow begins with coarse evidence acquisition, whose goal is to efficiently narrow down potentially anomalous regions from the full time series.
+\paragraph{Coarse Evidence Acquisition} The workflow begins with coarse evidence acquisition, whose goal is to efficiently narrow down potentially anomalous regions from the full time series.
 At this stage, AnomaMind leverages visual perception to identify suspicious temporal intervals based on salient pattern irregularities, abrupt changes, or distributional shifts.
 Rather than performing precise anomaly judgments, this stage prioritizes recall and uncertainty awareness, producing a set of coarse candidate intervals that are likely to contain abnormal behavior.
 By filtering out evidently normal regions early on, coarse evidence acquisition significantly reduces the subsequent search space and enables focused analysis.
+This stage is represented as $\mathcal{S}^{(0)}=\mathcal{L}(\mathbf{x}_{1:T},\mathcal{K}_{vap},\mathcal{K}_{dom})$, where visual anomaly patterns and domain knowledge guide the locator toward high-recall coarse evidence.

-\paragraph{\textbf{Adaptive Evidence Construction}} Given the candidate intervals identified in the coarse stage, AnomaMind proceeds to adaptive evidence construction.
+\paragraph{Adaptive Evidence Construction} Given the candidate intervals identified in the coarse stage, AnomaMind proceeds to adaptive evidence construction.
 In this stage, large language models autonomously orchestrate tool interactions to gather informative numerical and contextual evidence relevant to the detected candidates.
 The selection and invocation of tools are driven by intermediate observations and accumulated context, allowing different intervals to be analyzed using different diagnostic strategies.
 This adaptive process enables flexible feature preparation and evidence accumulation, ensuring that subsequent detection decisions are grounded in task-relevant and context-aware information rather than fixed feature pipelines.
+The actor chooses $a_k=\mathcal{A}(s_k,\mathcal{K}_{tool})$ according to the tool descriptions.
+If $a_k$ selects a numerical operator, the evidence pool is augmented as $\mathcal{Z}_{1:k}=\mathcal{Z}_{1:k-1}\cup\{o_k\}$; if it selects knowledge memory, the contextual pool is augmented as $\mathcal{C}_{1:k}=\mathcal{C}_{1:k-1}\cup\{o_k\}$.